 This may be hard to understand, but too much milk and dairy products could cause an adult dog and cat to have diarrhea.

 The understanding is that you can give your cat some milk but not too much.

 If you have a cat and a dog, be careful not to mix up their foods.
 If you accidentally make the mistake once, there is nothing to worry about, but if this continues, it will cause diseases affecting your cat's heart.

-These two things contain sulfoxides and disulfides which can damage red blood cells Onion and garlic should not be feed to either your cat or dog.
-However, cats are more susceptible than dogs.
+Onions and garlic should not be fed to either your cat or dog.
+However, cats are more susceptible to those than dogs.

-SALT If eaten in large quantities, salt can cause an imbalance in your dog or cat.
+If salt is eaten in large quantities, it can cause an imbalance in your dog or cat.

-SUGARY FOODS Like with humans and dogs, too much sweet can cause your cat to be obese, cause dental problems and diabetes.
+Like with humans and dogs, too much sweet can cause your cat to be obese.
+Not only that, but sugary foods can cause dental problems and diabetes in pets.

 Dough with yeast in it can expand in your cat's abdomen and produce gas in the digestive system.
 This is dangerous because it could cause rupture of the stomach and/or intestines.

-- Don't Put These Foods On Your Dog's Menu
+- Don't Put These Foods on Your Cat's Menu

 Just because you can eat it and it poses no harm to you does not mean that your pets can eat it.
 You cannot feed some foods to you cat that you eat yourself.
 You cannot feed some foods to your cat that you feed to your dog.
 Humans, dogs and cats all